kellifeeser/ksu-paired-amplicon-workflow/docs/github_F1_vs_nonF1_v2.md

 ## F-statistic: 315.6 on 52 and 54418 DF,  p-value: < 2.2e-16
 ```

-After controlling for:
-    - Fungal compositional dissimilarity (β<sub>sor</sub>)
-    - Regional bacterial species pool similarity (pool β<sub>sor</sub>)
-    - Plant host identity (Grass_pair)
+After controlling for: - Fungal compositional dissimilarity (β<sub>sor</sub>) - Regional bacterial species pool similarity (pool β<sub>sor</sub>) - Plant host identity (Grass_pair)

 We modeled the residual bacterial dissimilarity (β<sub>sor</sub>) and asked:

-Does fungal subassemblage identity (cluster pairing) still explain variation?
-- A: yes!
+Does fungal subassemblage identity (cluster pairing) still explain variation? - A: yes!
 23.1%!\

 Emergent properties of fungal subassemblages reveal how fungal communities serve as the architects of bacterial community structure, even after controlling for fungal compositional dissimilarity, the regional species of bacteria, and the plant host identity.

-This means:
-- The identity of the fungal community state, not just its composition or distance, matters for bacterial assembly
-- Some transitions between fungal clusters lead to consistently greater bacterial restructuring, others to less
-- This is not explained by host plant or species pool availability
+This means: - The identity of the fungal community state, not just its composition or distance, matters for bacterial assembly - Some transitions between fungal clusters lead to consistently greater bacterial restructuring, others to less - This is not explained by host plant or species pool availability

 What remains is fungal subassemblage-specific filtering of bacterial turnover

 This is our BFI angle... a cross-site, compositional and identity-level signal in bacterial community outcomes.
 What do we mean by an "identity-level signal"?
 In this context, we’re distinguishing between:

-1. Compositional dissimilarity (β<sub>sor</sub>)
-How different are two fungal communities based on species presence/absence?
+1. Compositional dissimilarity (β<sub>sor</sub>) How different are two fungal communities based on species presence/absence?

 This tells us how much communities differ, but not who they are.

 2. Subassemblage identity (e.g., F1, F2, F3...)
 What discrete community state (cluster) is a sample in?

 This is a qualitative label that groups communities with similar structure and presumed function or assembly history.

--> Does the identity of the fungal cluster pair (e.g., F1 vs F3) explain bacterial turnover after controlling for how different those communities are compositionally?
+-\> Does the identity of the fungal cluster pair (e.g., F1 vs F3) explain bacterial turnover after controlling for how different those communities are compositionally?

 And the answer is yes — substantially so.
 This is not just a beta-diversity correlation.
 This is a much stronger ecological statement:

-🔹 Two fungal sample pairs with the same β<sub>sor</sub> can have:
-Very different fungal cluster pairings (e.g., F1 vs F2 vs F3 vs F7)
+🔹 Two fungal sample pairs with the same β<sub>sor</sub> can have: Very different fungal cluster pairings (e.g., F1 vs F2 vs F3 vs F7)

 Very different impacts on bacterial turnover

 → That means the community state itself matters, not just the dissimilarity.

-Why fungal identity might matter beyond composition:
-1. Functional differences among clusters
-F1 and F3 may have distinct dominant guilds (e.g., symbionts, decomposers, pathogens)
+Why fungal identity might matter beyond composition: 1.
+Functional differences among clusters F1 and F3 may have distinct dominant guilds (e.g., symbionts, decomposers, pathogens)

 → Even if two clusters are equally dissimilar, transitions involving functionally distinct states will have different effects on bacteria.

-2. Differences in ecological assembly rules
-One cluster might be dispersal-limited, another environmentally filtered
+2. Differences in ecological assembly rules One cluster might be dispersal-limited, another environmentally filtered

 Or one is a stable attractor state, the other a transient stage

 These properties can influence how predictable and structured the associated bacterial community is.

-3. Fungal clusters as habitat templates
-Fungal communities aren’t just biomass — they structure the rhizosphere
+3. Fungal clusters as habitat templates Fungal communities aren’t just biomass — they structure the rhizosphere

 They influence carbon flow, exudates, hyphal networks, redox microenvironments

 Different fungal states = different bacterial niches, even if compositionally similar

-Implications:
-Bacterial community assembly is sensitive to the identity of the fungal biotic environment, not just to compositional gradients or environmental/host context.
+**Implications**: Bacterial community assembly is sensitive to the identity of the fungal biotic environment, not just to compositional gradients or environmental/host context.

 This supports the idea that fungal clusters act as filtering regimes — discrete, recognizable, and functionally important community states that structure bacterial turnover.

-This identity-level structuring effect is:
-    - Cross-site
-    - Host-independent (controlled for Grass)
-    - Not a compositional artifact (controlled for β<sub>sor</sub>)
-    - Not a biogeographic artifact (controlled for species pool)
+This identity-level structuring effect is: - Cross-site - Host-independent (controlled for Grass) - Not a compositional artifact (controlled for β<sub>sor</sub>) - Not a biogeographic artifact (controlled for species pool)\
 \

-\
+What about F1?

+-   F1 is:
+    -   Widespread

+    -   Species-rich

+    -   Compositionally homogeneous
+-   Despite compositional turnover (β\<sub\>sim\</sub\> ≈ 0.68), it doesn’t drive bacterial turnover as strongly as many other clusters
+-   Thoughts:
+    -   F1 may be compositionally rich but functionally narrow.
+The taxa turning over within F1 may be doing the same thing ecologically
+        -   → → Bacterial niches remain stable
+    -   F1 may lack “driver” fungi - F1 might lack taxa that have strong co-occurrence patterns or ecosystem roles (e.g., ECM, pathogens, strong root-associates)
+    -   F1 may dominate in environments that constrain bacterial assembly.
+Bacterial turnover may be saturated by abiotic structure where F1 dominates
+        -   → Less room for fungal variation to matter
+    -   F1 may act as a core biome.
+A stable fungal state with high internal redundancy, widespread across gradients
+        -   → Doesn’t *initiate* bacterial change, but might maintain bacterial stability

 # Distance–Decay Plots

-Pairwise spatial vs ecological distance
-Regression (linear or exponential decay or loess)
+Pairwise spatial vs ecological distance Regression (linear or exponential decay or loess)

 ### Spatial distance matrices and decay modeling

 #### Methods

 To assess **isolation by distance**, we constructed a geographic distance matrix (`GeoDist`) representing the pairwise Euclidean distances (in kilometers) between all sample locations, derived from sample coordinates.

-We evaluated **spatial structure in ecological dissimilarity** by modeling pairwise community dissimilarity (e.g., Bray–Curtis) as a function of geographic distance.
+We evaluated spatial structure in ecological dissimilarity by modeling pairwise community dissimilarity (e.g., Bray–Curtis) as a function of geographic distance.
 This framework quantifies spatial dependence in compositional variation, consistent with expectations under dispersal limitation or spatially structured environmental filtering.

-To characterize the form of spatial decay, we fit multiple models, including **linear regression**, **log-linear regression** (exponential decay), and **non-parametric LOESS smoothing**.
-Model performance was compared visually, and significance of spatial structure was assessed using **Mantel tests**, which evaluate global correlation between distance matrices [@borcard2018numerical].
+To characterize the form of spatial decay, we fit multiple models, including linear regression, log-linear regression (exponential decay), and non-parametric LOESS smoothing.
+Model performance was compared visually, and significance of spatial structure was assessed using Mantel tests, which evaluate global correlation between distance matrices [@borcard2018numerical].

-Because geographic distance is often correlated with other spatially structured variables (e.g., climate, edaphic gradients, host identity), we first tested the spatial structure of each **explanatory distance matrix** by modeling it as a function of geographic distance.
-Where spatial autocorrelation was present, we applied **spatial detrending**: the explanatory distance matrix was regressed against geographic distance, and the residuals were retained.
-These **spatially detrended explanatory matrices** represent the variation independent of spatial position, following recommended procedures for controlling spatial structure in distance-based modeling [@borcard2018numerical].
+Because geographic distance is often correlated with other spatially structured variables (e.g., climate, edaphic gradients, host identity), we first tested the spatial structure of each explanatory distance matrix by modeling it as a function of geographic distance.
+Where spatial autocorrelation was present, we applied spatial detrending: the explanatory distance matrix was regressed against geographic distance, and the residuals were retained.
+These spatially detrended explanatory matrices represent the variation independent of spatial position, following recommended procedures for controlling spatial structure in distance-based modeling [@borcard2018numerical].

 These detrended explanatory matrices (e.g., climatic dissimilarity, environmental gradients, trait distances) were then used in place of geographic distance to model ecological dissimilarity.
-This allowed us to test whether **non-spatial drivers** explain variation in community structure after accounting for the spatial component.
+This allowed us to test whether non-spatial drivers explain variation in community structure after accounting for the spatial component.

 #### Results: Spatial dependence and explanatory dissimilarity

-Pairwise ecological dissimilarity increased with geographic distance, consistent with **spatially structured variation** in community composition.
+Pairwise ecological dissimilarity increased with geographic distance, consistent with **spatially structured variation** in community composition.\
 Mantel tests confirmed significant associations between ecological and geographic distances across all groups (*r* = [...], *p* = [...]), indicating spatial autocorrelation in community dissimilarity.

 Decay model fits revealed [linear / exponential / non-linear] patterns depending on group, with [group A] showing [steeper / flatter] decay relative to [group B].
 The fitted LOESS models suggested [continuous / threshold-like / saturating] decay in ecological dissimilarity with spatial separation.